isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust.md

 <p>Estimated Fees on Polygon: &lt; USD $0.16</p>
 </li>
 </ul>
 <p></p>
-<p>Other costs may include outsource fee for the integration of TradeTrust
-into your IT system and/or subscription service from TradeTrust ready partner.</p>
-<p></p>
 <p>Reach out to us to learn more about the costs and what you can save on
 manual processing and courier costs by going digital.</p>